sarath-menon/nn_class/docs/forward_prop.rst

 Arguments
  --------------

- - disp == True: Display the output each time the function is calles
+ - disp == True: Display the output each time the function is called